icann/lgr-django/Installation_Guide.md

 * The celery application is used to launch background tasks.
 * The gunicorn application server is used to run the python code.
-* A redis server is used to store messages between the webapp interface and the celery application.
+* A redis server is used to store messages between the webapp interface and the celery application and for caching.
 * The nginx webserver will act as a frontend proxy as well as serving static content.
 * Requests related to the application are relayed to the gunicorn server.

-### Celery configuration
+### Celery configurations

-The celery process will be launched by the systemd service manager.
+The celery processes will be launched by the systemd service manager.

-Copy the provided service file to systemd's configuration directory:
+Copy the provided service files to systemd's configuration directory:

 	# cp /var/www/lgr/lgr-django/etc/systemd/lgr-celery.service /etc/systemd/system/
+	# cp /var/www/lgr/lgr-django/etc/systemd/lgr-celery-beat.service /etc/systemd/system/

-The process will be automatically started with the gunicorn service so there is nothing more to do.
+The processes will be automatically started with the gunicorn service so there is nothing more to do.

 ### Gunicorn configuration